 Teams will be allowed to bring their own paddle gear; however, they must be in a paddle bag.

 We supply all canoes, paddles, and PFDs.
 Teams will be allowed to bring their own paddle gear; however, they must be in a paddle bag.

 In order to speed up the check-in process on race day, please download and fill in the ARGeorgia Liability Waiver for each team member, and bring to the race with you to check-in.

-Rules List required for review and to be carried during all races.
+Rules List is required for review and a copy is to be carried during all races.